mohan13/mohan13/README.md

 - ⚡ In my free time, I love exploring the latest tech articles and staying updated with emerging technologies and best practices.

-- 🌱 I’m currently learning Backend, Jest and Docker.
+- 🌱 I’m learning and practicing Backend, Jest and Docker.

 - ❓ Ask me about anything related to MERN stack and related technologies